-A local government or nonprofit entity that expends less than \$300,000 combined state and federal funds during the program year is exempt from DHS audit requirements but is required to maintain auditable records for each contract year.
-Records must be available for review by appropriate DHS officials or a pass- through entity.
+A subrecipient that expends less than \$500,000 combined state and federal funds during the program year is exempt from DHS audit requirements but is required to maintain auditable records for each contract year.
+Records must be available for review by appropriate officials of the DHS or a pass-through entity.